-Sonoma County has contracted with various partners to provide a non-congregate site (NCS) for unsheltered individuals at high-risk of serious complications if they contracted COVID-19, and an alternate care site (ACS) for individuals diagnosed with mild or moderate coronavirus and those awaiting test results and who have no place to isolate or quarantine safely.
+Sonoma County has contracted with various partners to provide a non-congregate site (NCS) for unsheltered individuals at high-risk of serious complications if they contracted COVID-19.

 The County’s non-congregate sites, often referred to as NCS, offer temporary shelter to individuals who have not been diagnosed with coronavirus, but are considered at high-risk of serious complications should they contract the virus.
 Individuals who are unsheltered who are over the age of 65 or have underlying medical conditions meet the criteria for placement at NCS locations.

 These individuals are either transfers from the former NCS site or they are referred through organizations that work directly with the homeless and other high-risk populations and outreach teams from the County and cities.

 Many who stay at an NCS are experiencing homelessness, making it difficult to follow physical distancing and hygiene safety procedures that help stop the spread of the virus.
 The NCS provides a safer alternative to open-area shelters or encampments.